No Kids, No Problem! Plan the Perfect Lake George Winter Weekend Getaway For Empty Nesters

 Raise a Glass to the Finest Spirits Around

-If you prefer something stronger like whiskey or vodka, then you need to bring your taste buds to Springbrook Hollow Distilling Company in Queensbury or Lake George Distilling Company's shop and tasting room in Lake George Village.
-These two distilleries produce some of the region's highest quality spirits in small batches.
+If you prefer something stronger like whiskey or vodka, then you need to bring your taste buds to Springbrook Hollow Distilling Company in Queensbury.
+This farm distillery produces some of the region's highest quality spirits in small batches.

 Treat Yourself to Unique Gifts & Local Products